Hope Unit is an inpatient service based at Fairfield Hospital in Bury.

 We have 12 beds to provide treatment and support for 13- to 18-year-olds experiencing a range of mental health difficulties.
 We can help people from anywhere in the UK.

-ββββThe unit provides intensive assessment and treatment for mental illness or psychiatric disorder, where treatment outside of hospital is no longer viable or safe.
+ββββThe unit provides intensive assessment and treatment for mental illness or psychiatric disorder, where treatment outside of hospital is no longer safe or possible.
 This can include if you are detained under the Mental Health Act.

 Your length of stay on the Hope Unit is around four to six weeks, but this will vary depending on your individual needs.